July 25th, 2023 | By Jscrambler | 18 min read

 But concealing data is just one of several dimensions of JS obfuscation.
 Strong obfuscation will also obfuscate the layout and program control flow, as well as include several optimization techniques.
 Typically, it will target:

 Program control flow.

 Understanding each technique in depth is out of the scope of this guide, but their names are already pretty self-explanatory.
 If you’d like to learn more about each possible technique, check out this documentation about code integrity transformation assets.

 However, Control-flow obfuscation is worthy of a deeper explanation, as it is an especially useful technique.
 It makes the program flow significantly harder to follow by removing the natural conditional constructs that make the code easier to read.

-This seems like pretty ordinary code, but let’s imagine that this is a proprietary algorithm developed by this company.
+This seems like pretty ordinary code.
+However, imagine that this is a proprietary algorithm developed by the company that is being used as an example.
 If we were a competitor visiting their website, we could quickly find this code and do what we wanted with it.